Blackjacx/WWDC/README.md

 - In the next sessions about system intelligence, Apple's team will try to cover it from a few different angles

-## Design for intelligence: Make friends with
+## Design for intelligence: Make friends with "The System"

 https://developer.apple.com/wwdc20/10087